|Presented By||MIT Early Childhood Cognition Lab|

 By participating in a quick online activity with your child and submitting a webcam recording of his/her responses, you can contribute to our collective understanding of the fascinating phenomenon of children's learning.

 Traditionally, developmental studies happen in a quiet room in a university lab.
-Why complement these in-lab studies with online ones?
-We're hoping to...
+By moving studies online, we're hoping to...

 ...Make it easier for you to take part in research, especially for families without a stay-at-home parent